 Nonetheless, right from day one, as a pet owner, you must be committed to taking good care of it.
 Under top-notch circumstances, the reward is a longer lifespan.

-Ways to Help Guinea Pigs Live Longer
+Why Do Some Guinea Pigs Live Longer Than Others?

 Below are different ways to help increase the number of years you get to spend with these fuzzy friends: